NicXFang/nicxfang.github.io/_pages/vacancies.md

 ### 📬 How to Apply

-Please send your CV, academic transcripts, and a brief statement of research interest to Prof. Nick Fang <a href="mailto:nicxfang@hku.hk" target="_blank">
+Please send your CV, academic transcripts, and a brief statement of research interest to Prof. Nick Fang <a href="mailto:nicxfang@hku.hk" target="_blank">nicxfang@hku.hk</a>

 We look forward to welcoming new minds to our team!